Madrid1

 Program details

-English-taught Programs include Business, Economics, Engineering (Aerospace, Biomedical, Computer/Software, Communication Systems, Electrical, Industrial Automatics, Mechanical), Film & Media Studies, International Relations, Journalism, Political Science, Sociology, and Spanish.
+English-taught Programs at UC3M include Business, Economics, Engineering (Aerospace, Biomedical, Computer/Software, Communication Systems, Electrical, Industrial Automatics, Mechanical), Communication, Film & Media Studies, International Relations, Law & Society, Journalism, Philosophy, Political Science, Sociology, and Spanish.

 Student Tips: "The course on Newspaper reporting in Journalism shows how media and journalism operates in Europe, which is actually quite different than in Canada, so it was an interesting option not offered at the U of C. For Haskayne students, Organizational Behaviour was an interesting human resources class that focused on how HR works in Spain and Internationally.
 Enrollment in courses is done online prior to the first week of classes."

-Note: All courses have a mix of international and domestic students - each course has a maximum of 1 quarter (25%) international students.
+Fun Fact: All courses have a mix of international and domestic students.
+Courses have a maximum of 1 quarter (25%) international students.

 The academic year at UC3M is divided into two semesters.